Katya Rubia

-Education and Profession
+Education and profession

 Katya Rubia received her BA in Philosophy and Psychology in 1987 at the Complutense University of Madrid, Spain.
-She obtained her PhD in neuropsychology (on the neuropsychology of timing functions in brain lesion patients) in 1994 at the Ludwig-Maximilian University of Munich, Germany.
+She obtained her PhD in neuropsychology (on the neuropsychology of timing functions in brain lesion patients) in 1994 at LMU Munich, Germany.
 She was a post-doc research assistant at the Technical University of Munich, in the Neurology Department and in Amsterdam, Netherlands at the University of Amsterdam.
 Since 1995, she has been working at King's College London, Institute of Psychiatry (Child Psychiatry Department) in London, England, where she became Professor in 2008.
 She teaches cognitive neuroscience, and is deputy head of department of the department of child & adolescent psychiatry and head of the section of developmental neuropsychology and neuroimaging.

 Research career

 Some of Katya Rubia's early contributions to the field are that children with ADHD have difficulties with timing functions, which are closely associated with impulsiveness.
 Her main contribution to the field has been her work in neuroimaging of the disorder.
 She was a pioneer in imaging the brains of ADHD children in the 90s, which she carries on researching till today, and has substantially contributed to dispel the view that ADHD is a "myth" of naughty children by showing that ADHD is a neurodevelopmental disorder characterised by differences in brain chemistry, brain structure and brain function.

 She is also an international imaging expert in a range of other child and adult psychiatric disorders including autism, depression, schizophrenia, child abuse, obsessive-compulsive disorder and others with the aim to understand which brain differences are specific to ADHD and which are shared with other childhood disorders.

 Another line of research has been to investigate the effects of stimulant medication, the gold-standard treatment of ADHD, and of non-stimulant medications, on brain structure, function and chemistry in ADHD.

 More recently, her research is focusing on the clinical application of neuroimaging to help with diagnosis and treatment.
-She has used machine learning techniques to test whether we can diagnose ADHD patients based on structural and functional MRI scans.
-One other exciting direction Prof Rubia has taken with neuroimaging is using fMRI-Neurofeedback to teach children to self-regulate those brain regions that her research has shown to be underfunctioning through a rocketeer video game that is connected to the brain activation of the patients.
+She has used machine learning techniques to test whether it is possible to diagnose ADHD patients based on structural and functional MRI scans.
+Another direction Professor Rubia has taken with neuroimaging is using fMRI-Neurofeedback to teach children to self-regulate those brain regions that her research has shown to be underfunctioning through a rocketeer video game that is connected to the brain activation of the patients.
 She also uses a range of brain stimulation techniques to modulate the brain regions that are not working well in ADHD patients.
-The hope is to develop brain therapies that have longer-term neuroplastic effects that can help to reduce the symptoms of ADHD.
+Her goal is to develop brain therapies that have longer-term neuroplastic effects that can help to reduce the symptoms of ADHD.

 Katya Rubia has over 270 publications in academic journals., an h factor of 108 and sits on the editorial board of the journals of "Biological Psychiatry", "Biological Psychiatry: Cognitive Neuroscience and Neuroimaging" and "ADHD".